 Expert surf instructors are available.
 The average number of years our instructors have been surfing is 30 years.

 Safety is our main concern.
 If the conditions are too dangerous we will not go in the water.
 Updates about the conditions or weather can be found on our facebook page.
 All activities while at the beach are done at your own risk.

 Yes and no. The best way not to drown is to learn how to swim.
 We do not offer swimming lessons.
 However, if you don’t know how to swim, we recommend buying a personal floatation device or “life jacket”.

 No. You are certainly welcome to be a part of the experience.
 In fact we encourage it.
-But you are not required to get in the water or try and surf.
+But you are not required to get in the water.
 Our instructors are perfectly happy working with your child to get them comfortable in the water and on a surfboard.